lonycell/grafana.v7/docs/sources/features/datasources/cloudwatch.md

 weight = 5
 +++

-# Using AWS CloudWatch in Grafana
+# Using AWS CloudWatch in ThingSPIN

-Grafana ships with built in support for CloudWatch.
+ThingSPIN ships with built in support for CloudWatch.
 You just have to add it as a data source and you will be ready to build dashboards for your CloudWatch metrics.

 ## Adding the data source